SFLT

 FAQ:

-What versions of FL does SFLT support?
+What versions of FL Studio does SFLT support?

 When I open the plugin in FL Studio, it says the VST failed to load!